Quantum Universality in Composite Systems: A Trichotomy of Clifford Resources: Case I: Prime Dimensions

 \subsection{Maximality and Universality}

 To establish universality for prime dimensions $d=p$, we rely on the fact that any extension of the Clifford group by a non-Clifford gate forces the group to become infinite.
 This property stems from the maximality of the Clifford group within the finite subgroups of the projective unitary group.
-While this fact is widely recognized in quantum information~\cite{Gottesman1999}, a rigorous mathematical proof relies on deep results from finite group theory.
+While this fact is well-known in quantum information~\cite{Gottesman1999}, a rigorous mathematical proof relies on results from finite group theory.

-For the general case of systems with $n$-qudits ($d$ prime), Nebe, Rains, and Sloane~\cite{Nebe2001} established maximality using sophisticated number-theoretic techniques.
+For the general case of systems with $n$-qudits ($d$ prime), Nebe, Rains, and Sloane~\cite{Nebe2001} established maximality using number-theoretic techniques.
 Specifically, they utilized $l$-adic integrality and reduction modulo suitable rational primes to apply the classification of subgroups of finite general linear groups.
-However, as noted in~Ref.~\cite{Nebe2001}, for the single-qudit case ($d=p$)---which is central to this work---the sufficiency of the primality condition follows from earlier work by Lindsey~\cite{Lindsey1970}.
+However, as noted in~Ref.~\cite{Nebe2001}, for the single-qudit case ($d=p$) considered here, the sufficiency of the primality condition follows from earlier work by Lindsey~\cite{Lindsey1970}.
 Unlike the general multi-qudit case, Lindsey's proof relies primarily on character theory and the classification of linear groups of prime degree.
-Complementing this classical result, we demonstrate that primality is also a \emph{necessary} condition, thereby establishing the following full characterization.
+Complementing this classical result, we demonstrate that primality is also a \emph{necessary} condition, thereby obtaining the corresponding if-and-only-if statement.
 For completeness, we provide a self-contained proof of the forward direction based on a Corollary in~\cite{Lindsey1970}.

 \begin{theorem} The single-qudit Clifford group $\mathcal{C}_d$ is a maximal finite subgroup of the unitary group modulo scalars (i.e., any finite group $G \supsetneq \mathcal{C}_d$ satisfies $G = \langle \mathcal{C}_d, \lambda I \rangle$) if and only if $d$ is a prime number. \end{theorem}